xwinxu/bayeSDE/README.md

 The `jaxsde` library contains SDE solvers in the Ito and Stratonovich form.
 Solvers of different orders can be specified with the following `method={euler_maruyama|milstein|euler_heun}` (orders 1|1.5|2).
 Stochastic adjoint (`sdeint_ito`) training mode does not work efficiently yet, use `sdeint_ito_fixed_grid` for now.
+Tradeoff solver speed for precision during training or inference by adjusting `--nsteps <# steps>`.

 ### Usage
 Default solver: